mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 The crawl start date is (Today – Days Before) and the crawl end date is (Today + Days After).

-**Manage properties**
+#### Manage properties

-You can add or remove available properties from your PagerDuty Schedule data source.
-Assign a schema, change the semantic label, and add an alias to the property.
-The following properties are indexed by default.
+To view available properties from your iManage Cloud, assign a schema to the property (define whether a property is searchable, queryable, retrievable, or refinable), change the semantic label, and add an alias in the property.
+Some properties are selected by default.

 |Source property|Label|Description|
 |--- | ---- | --- |